 Cluster lights offer a much fuller look compared to string lights and are also ideal for outdoor trees as well as wrapping around porches, walls, bushes or other outdoor areas.

-Light-up Christmas figures make for perfect outdoor Christmas lights and whether you opt for just one or a whole family of characters, outdoor figures are great fun to add to your outdoor Christmas display and many can be collected over the years.
+Light-up Christmas figures make the perfect outdoor Christmas display.
+Whether you opt for just one or a whole family of characters, outdoor figures are great fun to add to your outdoor Christmas lighting display and many can be collected over the years.
 For battery-operated figures, ensure they are kept in a sheltered area and for mains-operated figures make sure the plug is suitably covered or preferably plugged in indoors.

 Mains operated lights are safe to be used outdoors (providing the retailer has confirmed this) but you should ensure the plug is kept safely in a dry location, this could be a suitably covered outdoor socket, but we always recommend an indoor socket.
 This means that you will need a lengthy lead cable to be able to reach from your chosen outside spot to the plug socket.
 We recommend looking for lead lengths between 5m-10m to ensure you have enough stretch.